 You don’t have to live in the countryside to plant trees.
-Trees in urban areas deliver a wide range of benefits; they provide much-needed space for wildlife, absorb pollution and can boost people’s health and wellbeing for generations.
+Trees in urban areas deliver a wide range of benefits.
+They provide much-needed space for wildlife, absorb pollution and boost health and wellbeing for generations.

-- Wales & West of England: 5 Crab Apple, 5 Rowan and 5 Silver birch.
+- Wales & West of England: 5 crab apple, 5 rowan and 5 silver birch.

-Estimate full-grown height: Silver birch: 15-20m, Crab apple: 7-9m, Field Maple: 15-20m, Hazel:+10m, Rowan: 8-15m.
+Silver birch: 15-20m, Crab apple: 7-9m, Field maple: 15-20m, Rowan: 8-15m.

-Purchase size and growth: These trees are cell-grown saplings, ranging from approximately 15cm-60cm in height.
+These trees are cell-grown saplings, ranging from approximately 15cm-60cm in height.
 Cell grown trees can be planted all year round in most situations as long as they are given the correct care.
 Please be aware that depending upon the time of year you receive your sapling (particularly early spring) it may not look very perky upon arrival, please do not worry once it has been planted it should pick up quickly.

-UK sourced and grown: Every sapling that we provide is UK sourced and grown to minimise the risk of importing and spreading tree pests and diseases.
-Seeds are collected and stored in the UK, and they are all coded and batched so that we can track each individual tree.
+Every sapling that we provide is UK and Ireland sourced and grown to minimise the risk of importing and spreading tree pests and diseases.
+Seeds are collected and stored in the UK and Ireland, and they are all coded and batched so that we can track each individual tree.